sfloery/auterior/README.md

 ## Installation

 ## Usage
-First we need to calculate the terrain horizons:
+First we need to calculate the terrain horizons
 ```
 calc_terhor.py
   -h